adiexpress/orionmk1/README.md

 Orion runs on Qwen 2.5 3B parameters version by Alibaba and essentially it is the framework for all the reasoning and computing done by the model.

-The camera system runs on 2 USB 2.0 Cameras (U20-Cam 720P's) and 1 CSI Camera Module (IMX219) to help with object tracking/detection and also obstacle avoidance.
+The camera system runs on 3 USB 2.0 Cameras (1080P 130 degree rotation) to help with object tracking/detection and also obstacle avoidance.
 After initial calibration where the cameras are trained on distict marked locations so that they can make their distance measurements, the tri-camera system uses triangulation to gather measurements from each of the 3 FOV ranges that it has.
 Using this, the ORION arm has almost 360 degree FOV.

+We created this project to help future engineers, like my teammate and I, strive in the workplace when no one else is there to help.
+Personally, I have been there many times.
+When it feels like the project that I am building needs 3 hands.
+Now, ORION is that 3rd hand.<br>
+ORION acts like a personal desktop assistant that can physically help you with tasks like holding up objects, putting unnecessary tools away, or even holding up a flashlight for those dark corners you can never see into.
+ORION is more than just an average robotic arm, however.
+It can even act as a friend.
+With its built-in AI voice-chat feature, you can have conversations about whatever weird things you like and it can answer the most redundant of questions.

+## DISCLAIMER:
+Due to hardware deficiency, we are unable to set up the "Hey ORION" feature.<br>
+Instead, it is "Hey Jarvis" for right now, but once hardware arrives, it will be changed

 ## How the pipeline works:

 1. Orion starts up and greets the user
-2. Orion asks the user for the wake word (in this case it will be "Hey Orion")
+2. Orion asks the user for the wake word (in this case it will be "Hey Jarvis")
 3. The user either speaks the wake word or waits until they require the assistance of Orion
 4. After receiving the wake word, Orion then asks the user for a command from which they have a few preset options to choose from:
    - grab: grabs an object that must be specified by the user